bryanseah234/sgNRIC2003/README.md

 2. Validate the NRICs by checking their checksum (last alphabet) using 02_validate nric2003.py
 3. Generate the barcodes for each NRIC by iterating through the list of validated NRICs using 03_generate barcodes.py

 P.S.
-Outputs from steps 1 and 2 have been uploaded for convenience
+Outputs from steps 1, 2 and 3 have been uploaded for convenience.

 ## Why NRICs